TheVikkodamus/DETHKrawl-GB/docs/zine.md

 ### Health

 Start with **2d6 + TOU** HP.
 When it hits 0 — **you die.** No save.
-Another fool will join the adventure.
+Another fool will take your place.

 ---